-Is the subgrant project meeting the schedules or milestones set forth in the subgrant application or subsequently agreed upon?
+Is the subgrant project meeting the schedules or milestones set forth in

 Are accurate cost records maintained, including information on in-kind contributions?
 Do the actual costs agree with the projected costs?

 Have unanticipated problems or delays arisen?
 Are changes in approach or scope indicated?